MicrosoftLearning/mslearn-azure-ml/Instructions/09-Log-mlflow-models.md

 ---
 lab:
-    title: 'Use MLflow to track training jobs'
+    title: 'Log and register models with MLflow'
 ---

-# Use MLflow to track training jobs
+# Log and register models with MLflow

 MLflow is an open-source platform for managing the end-to-end machine learning lifecycle.
-MLflow Tracking is a component that logs and tracks your training job metrics, parameters and model artifacts.
+When you log models with MLflow, you can easily move the model across platforms and workloads.

-In this exercise, you'll use MLflow to track model training run as a command job.
+In this exercise, you'll use MLflow to log machine learning models.

 ## Before you start